01-edu/public/subjects/weareunique/README.md

 Write a function that takes two strings and returns the number of characters that are not included in both, without doubles.
 - If there is no unique charachters return 0.
-- If both strings are empty  or one of them return -1.
+- If both strings are empty return -1.

 ### Expected function